 Many people consume training content at night with minimal ambient lighting.
 This practice can have a negative effect on the eyes and brain.
 An LMS that operates in a single default mode, i.e.: light mode, is not suited for nighttime training/reading.
 As a result, learners don’t appreciate an LMS that doesn’t support nighttime reading.

 The solution to this is an LMS that supports light mode for daytime reading and dark mode for nighttime reading.
 Surprisingly, small features like these can have a major influence over how people accept an LMS.

 Avoid Jarring Graphics and Design Elements

 Along the lines of easing nighttime readability comes another element that soothes the eyes and calms the nerves.
-As many IDs and courses designers would testify, jarring colors, shapes, text, and images are to be strictly avoided in eLearning course design.
+As many IDs and courses designers would testify, jarring colors, shapes, text, and images are to be strictly avoided in custom eLearning course design.

 The same is with the UI design of learning management systems as well.
 Light colors, rounded edges, subtle text fonts are a more relaxed approach to designing the UI and UX.